k8ssandra/k8ssandra/docs/content/en/tasks/manage/private-registries/_index.md

 registry/repository/image:tag
 ```

-K8ssandra allows you to configure each of these parts for each image that it deploys.
+K8ssandra Operator allows you to configure each of these parts for each image that it deploys.

 ### Chart properties YAML

-For each container that K8ssandra deploys, there are chart properties like this:
+For each container that K8ssandra Operator deploys, there are chart properties like this:

 ```yaml
 <container-name>: